Frequently Asked Questions

 Everything you need to know about how and where to find your materials.

-• You’ll receive a welcome email with login instructions as soon as you join the Complete Curriculum.
-From there, you can create a password and log into the membership site, where you’ll find everything organized and ready to explore.
-You’ll see the 🔍Lesson Explorer at the top and then the Constellation Study Guide for the current month.
-Then you’ll navigate in the menu to the Primary or Lower Elementary Foundations pages, where you’ll find your Lesson & Activity Guides, Montessori Planning Cards, and so much more.
+• You’ll receive a welcome email with login instructions as soon as you join.
+From there, you can create a password and log in.
+You’ll find everything organized and ready to explore.
 You can start teaching the very same day!

 • All materials are digital.
 That’s a benefit!
 That means no waiting for shipments; instead, you get immediate access and can start printing, planning, and teaching right away.
 (And yes, it works beautifully for families on the go.
 I’m looking at you, “roadschoolers” and “worldschoolers”!)

-• New monthly themes (our Constellation Study Guides) are released every 30 days, and we help you prep for them ahead of time.
-If you're in the Complete Curriculum or Unlimited plan, you’ll also get full access to our entire library of dozens of in-depth studies so you can follow your child’s interests, mix and match, or go at your own pace.
+• New themes are published every month from August to May, (summer themes are pulled from our Theme Library) and we help you prep for them ahead of time.
+If you're on a Complete or Unlimited plan, you’ll also get full access to our entire Theme Library.
+There are dozens of topics so you can follow your child’s interests, mix and match, or go at your own pace.

 • YES — absolutely!
 Our members live in many different time zones and juggle all kinds of schedules, so we make it a priority to record every coaching session and upload them to the membership site.
 We won't leave you hanging.
 Ask questions ahead of time and then pop back in to watch when it’s convenient for you.